HOW RACING WORKS

 Current Open Trainers are eligible to hire an Assistant as follows: -

-Trainers with more than 10 horses - 2 Assistants
+Trainers with more 1O horses - 2 Assistants

 Private Trainers are entitled to 1 Assistant provided he has not less than 2 years experience and have a minimum of 5 horses in training.

 Trainers who employ Assistant Trainers must submit progress reports semi- annually to the Authority in June and December.

 New applicants for Apprentice Jockey Licences must have either attended the Apprentice Jockey Training Program operated by the Trinidad and Tobago Racing Authority, have successfully completed the course of study, and are recommended by the Tutor of the program, or satisfied the Authority as to their competence to ride.

 Apprentices qualify for a full Open Jockey's Licence when they have ridden 60 winners or have attained the age of 28 (notwithstanding number of wins).
 While holding an Apprentice Licence, the rider is entitled to a weight allowance or claim from his contemporaries, depending on his status.

 All jockeys who wish to ride abroad must first obtain a Clearance from the Racing Authority.
 Under normal circumstances a Clearance will be granted once a jockey is in good standing.
 Good standing means that: -

 - No Enquiries for breaches of the Rules of Racing are pending.

 - Have no fines outstanding.